crypto101/book/src/block-ciphers.rst

 The tiny fraction is nowhere near small enough for an attacker to just try them all.

-Of course, a block cipher should be simple to compute, as long as it does not sacrifice any of the above properties.
+Of course, a block cipher should be quick to compute, as long as it does not sacrifice any of the above properties.

 AES